-From Policy to Practice: Implementing Gender Equality Policies for Maritime Excellence
+From Policy to Practice: Advancing Gender Equality for Maritime Excellence

 Gender Mapping Exercise

-Altus Regional is conducting a regional Gender Equality Mapping Exercise to understand how Caribbean maritime institutions are progressing from policy commitments to real implementation.
-This diagnostic tool examines governance structures, recruitment and promotion systems, reporting and grievance mechanisms, monitoring and evaluation practices, and the availability of gender‑disaggregated workforce data.
-Your participation helps build the evidence base needed to strengthen gender‑responsive governance across the maritime sector in the Caribbean.
+Altus Regional is conducting a regional Gender Equality Mapping Exercise to understand how Caribbean maritime institutions are advancing gender equality.
+The mapping exercise is designed to assess whether institutions possess the policies and systems required to support gender‑equality as part of their operational effectiveness.
+Your participation will help build the evidence base needed to enhance gender‑responsive governance across the Caribbean maritime sector.

 The International Framework: IMO, ILO, and Global Gender Equality Commitments

-The IMO’s current emphasis on implementation reflects a recognition that empowerment cannot be achieved through policy statements alone; it requires operational systems, governance structures, and institutional capability.
-The Maritime Labour Convention 2006 reinforces this by establishing minimum standards for working and living conditions for seafarers, including provisions related to non‑discrimination, occupational safety, and welfare.
-These instruments create a robust foundation for gender equality in the maritime sector, but they also impose obligations that require institutional systems to fulfil.
+The Maritime Labour Convention 2006 establishes minimum standards for working and living conditions for seafarers, including provisions related to non‑discrimination, occupational safety, and welfare.
+These instruments create a robust foundation for gender equality in the maritime sector, but they also impose obligations that require institutional systems to fulfill.
+The IMO’s current emphasis on advancing gender equality for maritime excellence reflects a recognition that empowerment cannot be achieved through policy statements alone; it requires operational systems, governance structures, and institutional capability to move policy commitments into practice.

 Regional Leadership: WiMAC, WISTA, and the Caribbean’s Gender Equality Movement